18 February 2019

 - The Green Howards Museum is based in a former church near the centre of Richmond and tells the story of the Green Howards regiment of the British Army through a fascinating collection of objects and various interactive displays.
 Children can dress up with various games to keep them entertained during your visit.

 - Another museum in the town is the Richmondshire Museum which tells the history of this part of the Yorkshire Dales.
 Things to see during a visit include an original Cruck House which was moved brick by brick to the museum, a scale model version of the original Richmond Railway Station and part of the set that was used during the BBC series of All Creatures Great and Small.

 The lovely market square is a focal point for the town and as well as hosting regular Saturday markets you’ll find a selection of fine Georgian buildings housing independent shops where you can indulge in a spot of retail therapy. tearooms, shops and restaurants – perfect for a spot of lunch, retail therapy and a drink (or two).

 There are lots of hidden treasures to discover that are tucked down little alleyways so it is well worth having an amble round and exploring Richmond for yourself.

-If you fancy a spot of fine dining then The French House offers well-cooked locally sourced food or you can always go for some pub grub in former Georgian Coach House, The Black Lion.
+If you fancy a spot of fine dining then Frenchgate offers well-cooked locally sourced food in a Grade II listed building that was once a gentleman’s residence or you can always go for some pub grub in former Georgian Coach House, The Black Lion.